pa2si/salsa-calendar/README.md

-v 0.1.21
+v 0.1.22

 that's new:

-- skeleton for loading routes my-events and add-event and dynamic edit id route
+- pagination for my events implemented

 to dos: